aegis-icons/aegis-icons.github.io/README.md

     ```
 -  **For other OSes / manual way**, execute this terminal command at site's root directory:
    - ```cmd
-     jekyll serve --incremental --host 0.0.0.0 --port 4000 --open_url
+     bundle exec jekyll serve --incremental --host 0.0.0.0 --port 4000 --open_url
      ```

-*After running the BAT or executing the command, the website will automatically open local Jekyll server pages in the default browser.*
+*After running the script or executing the command, the website will automatically open local Jekyll server pages in the default browser.*

 #### Troubleshooting